MissVeronica/Ultimate-Member-phone-metakey-formatting/README.md

 Add the php source code to your child-theme functions.php file

-or use the Code Snippet plugin https://wordpress.org/plugins/code-snippets/
+or use the Code Snippet plugin: https://wordpress.org/plugins/code-snippets/